hclayton1095/DScapstone/slides.md

 ---

 ### Twitter(X)'s Role & Advantages for Sentiment Analysis

-- With over 586 million active users, Twitter(X) contains a wealth of user sentiment from all over the globe.
-- Every day, millions of users flock to the site to share their opinions, news, humor, and feelings about a multitude of topics.

----

-### Twitter(X)'s Role & Advantages for Sentiment Analysis (Continued)

 - With a maximum character limit of 280, Twitter(X) is the premier social media site for short-form content.
   - Short form content has several benefits for sentiment analysis: